 The UMGC Security Department is a division within the Facilities Management Department.
 The Director of Security is responsible for managing the Security Department and reports to the Associate Vice President of Facilities Management.
 UMGC has Security Officers assigned to the Academic Center at Largo and Adelphi Headquarters.
 All Security personnel are unarmed with no arrest powers.
 UMGC Security provides patrol functions, security services, and general support services to these locations.
 Security personnel at the Adelphi Headquarters includes UMGC Security and Marriott Loss Prevention staff, who work together at providing security services to the four buildings at the Adelphi Headquarters.
 At Adelphi, Marriott Loss Prevention operates 24/7 in support of the Hotel, Conference Center and Parking Garage.
+UMGC Security operates from 7 a.m. to 6:30 p.m. supporting the Administration Building, Conference Center and Parking Garage.
 UMGC Security at the Academic Center at Largo operates Monday - Thursday from 6:30 a.m. to 10:30 p.m. and Friday from 6:30 a.m. to 6:30 p.m.
 UMGC Security works closely with local agencies for police and emergency response.
 The Waldorf Center for Higher Education and Dorsey Station are managed by the College of University Partnerships Department (CUPS).
 CUPS provides security services to these two locations via a third-party vendor.
-Dorsey Station Security hours are Monday - Thursday from 5 p.m. to 10 p.m. and Saturday from 8 a.m. to 2:30 p.m.
+Dorsey Station Security hours are Monday - Thursday from 5 p.m. to 10 p.m.
+Waldorf Center Security hours are Monday - Thursday from 5 p.m. to 10 p.m. and Saturday from 8 a.m. to 2:30 p.m.
 All other worldwide locations rely solely on the local authorities, including military base security forces/police.